Improving the Timing Resolution of Positron Emission Tomography Detectors Using Boosted Learning -- A Residual Physics Approach: Experiments

 \subsubsection{Position \& Energy Estimation}

 A subset of the features used during the proposed time skew calibration is given by the $\gamma$-interaction position inside the scintillator volume and by the deposited and calibrated energy in units of \unit{\kilo \eV}.
+To acquire the positioning and energy information of each event, dedicated calibrations already established in previous works \cite{muller_gradient_2018, muller_novel_2019} were performed.
 While the $\gamma$-positioning in the one-to-one coupled detector is given by the pixel's position showing the highest photon count, the semi-monolithic slab detector requires a calibration procedure to estimate the $3$D interaction location.
 For this purpose, \ac{GTB} \cite{chen_xgboost_2016, muller_gradient_2018, muller_novel_2019} models are trained based on data acquired with an external reference using a fan-beam setup \cite{Hetzel2020}, which irradiates the scintillator at known positions.
 While the positioning resolution of the one-to-one coupled detector is given to be \SI{2}{\milli \metre}, the slab detector's resolution is in the planar direction \qty{2.5}{\milli \metre} and in the \ac{DOI} direction \qty{3.3}{\milli \metre}.
+The positioning resolution is determined by the \ac{FWHM} of the positioning error distribution \cite{muller_novel_2019}.
 The energy value associated with a $\gamma$-interaction is estimated using a $3$D-dependent energy calibration utilizing an averaged light pattern.
-The crystal volume is divided into voxels, where for each voxel, the mean number of detected optical photons is estimated, based on $\gamma$-events, whose interaction positions were located inside the voxel volume.
+The crystal volume is divided into $n_x \times n_y \times n_{doi}$ voxels, where for each voxel, the mean number of detected optical photons is estimated, based on $\gamma$-events, whose interaction positions were located inside the voxel volume.
+The slab detector is divided into \numproduct{8 x 8 x 4} voxels, while the one-to-one coupled detector is divided into \numproduct{8 x 8 x 1} voxels.
 The energy resolution of the one-to-one coupled detector was evaluated at \qty{10.4}{\percent}, while the energy resolution of the slab was estimated to be \qty{11.3}{\percent}.